Extreme value theory for singular subspace estimation in the matrix denoising model

 \section{Discussion}

-This paper establishes novel extreme value distributional theory for $\ell_{2,\infty}$ singular subspace estimation and inference in the matrix denoising model with Gaussian noise.
-In particular, we characterize properties of the two-to-infinity norm for estimation and testing when considering low-rank approximations of the original data.
-Our results develop upon and bring together previously separate tools from the study of spectral methods, function approximation, and extreme value theory.
+This paper establishes novel extreme value distributional theory for $\ell_{2,\infty}$ singular subspace estimation and inference in the matrix denoising model, with a focus on Gaussian noise.
+In particular, we characterize properties of the two-to-infinity norm for estimation and testing when considering a low-rank truncation of an observable data matrix.
+Our results develop upon and bring together previously separate tools from the study of spectral methods, saddle point approximation methods, and extreme value theory.

-The proposed test statistic, involving the maximum row-wise Euclidean norm difference of $\mh{U}\RU - \m{U}$, results in high power for detecting alternative hypotheses that differ from the null in only a few rows.
-In particular, our approach overcomes limitations facing existing approaches which typically either (i) test for aggregate difference in subspace structure but are unable to identify small row-wise differences between hypotheses or (ii) test for differences between one or several rows in singular subspace matrices but ignore aggregate subspace structure.
+The proposed test statistic, involving the maximum row-wise Euclidean norm, is well-suited for detecting alternative hypotheses that differ from the null in only a few entries or rows.
+In contrast, existing works described throughout \cref{body-section:related_work} either (i) test for aggregate differences in subspace structure but are unable to detect small row-wise differences between hypotheses or (ii) test for differences between one or several specified rows in singular subspace matrices but ignore aggregate subspace structure.

-We conclude by mentioning possible extensions and opportunities for future work.
+In this paper, \cref{body-assumption:noise,body-assumption:matrix-size,body-assumption:delocalization,body-assumption:snr,body-assumption:plug-in-asms} stem from general considerations and developments in the use of subspace perturbation analysis and random matrix theory techniques to studying the matrix denoising model.
+On the other hand, \cref{body-assumption:gap-lam1-lam2,body-assumption:aligned-alternative} are specific to this paper, preventing potential ambiguities and boundary-type situations.
+Taken together, these assumptions, which are well motivated and mild given the state of the existing literature, enable our development of extreme value theory for singular subspace estimation.

-\begin{itemize} \item \emph{Two-sample testing.} The results of this paper could in principle be extended beyond the matrix denoising setting to accommodate two-sample testing problems \citep{tang_semiparametric_2017,tang_nonparametric_2017,li_two-sample_2018}.
-In particular, suppose one observes
+We conclude by mentioning several possible extensions and opportunities for future work.